-Congregate living facilities pose a particularly high risk because they place a large number of people, often including many with risk factors for severe illness, together with staff members who come and go from the facility, potentially bringing asymptomatic COVID-19 infection.
+Congregate living facilities, such as prisons, shelters, and residential psychiatric and rehab facilities, pose a particularly high risk because they place a large number of people, often including many with risk factors for severe illness, together with staff members who come and go from the facility, potentially bringing asymptomatic COVID-19 infection.
+These sites are being prioritized based on the type of facility, size of the population, risk of exposure and/or severe disease for staff and/or residents, and its location (i.e., in a high, medium, or low-risk zip code).
+Eligible residents of settings that do not meet the Health Department's definition of a congregate setting (e.g., independent senior living facilities and apartment buildings), are referred to various partner agencies using geographic prioritization criteria.
 Onsite vaccinations at these facilities are underway or planned, as summarized below.